CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

-### 2. Create Subnets - We will create a subnet for
+### 2. Create Subnets - We will create a subnets for our different instances

 * We will create our subnets now, this is where networking knowledge comes in handy.
 * Our Cidr is 10.16.0.0/16, we will create a subnet per environment (WEB, APP, DB).